scalar-labs/scalardb/docs/getting-started-with-scalardb.md

 ## Set up database schema with transaction

 To apply transaction, we can just add a key `transaction` and value as `true` in Scalar DB scheme.
+You can modify the json file `emoney-storage.json` by the json object bellow.

 ```json
 {